School of Education

 - Enroll in the seminar course EDUC 838: Research Issues in Mathematics Education (1 credit) in the first 3 semesters for credit and in the remaining semesters as a listener.

-- Complete a Qualifying Study that will be submitted as part of your Qualifying Examination.
+- Complete a Qualifying Experience that will be submitted as part of your Qualifying Examination.

 - Pass the Qualifying Examination in mathematics education, taken after completion of the four mathematics education courses (usually taken during the summer of Year Two).